jwmarshall69/my-first-docs-repo/week11-notes.md

-# 📘 Week 11 Notes
+# 📘 Week 11 Notes - Commit Best Practices & `.gitignore` Usage

 ## ✨ Key Takeaways

-- Understand what forking is and when to use it
-- Fork a public repo to your GitHub account
-- Clone it locally using GitHub Desktop
+- Write meaningful, consistent commit messages
+- Use atomic commits (one purpose per commit)
-- Make a contribution and open a PR back to the original repo
+- Set up a .gitignore file to exclude unnecessary files from your repo

 ---

-## 🧠 What is Forking
+## 🧠 Why Commit Quality Matters

-- A fork is your personal copy of someone else's repository on GitHub
-- It lets you make changes without affecting the original project
-- After making changes, you can submit a Pull Request to purpose your edits to the original project (often called the upstream repo)
+Good commit messages:

+- Help teams understand what changed and why
+- Make rollbacks and reviews easier
+- Let project history serve as documentation

 ---

+## 🔄 Practice Activity

+ 1. Edit one of your `/docs` files—make a small content improvement

+ 2. Stage it in GitHub Desktop

+ 3. Write a descriptive commit message

+ 4. Push the commit to GitHub

+ 5. Add a `.gitignore` file to your repo

+ 6. Commit that separately: `chore: add .gitignore for VS Code and system files`

+---

 ## 📋 Task List

-- [ ] Review this week's goals
-- [ ] Complete hands-on practice
+- [x] Followed best practices for commit messages
+- [x] Made at least one new atomic commit with a clear summary
+- [x] Created and configured `.gitignore`
-- [ ] Push changes to GitHub
+- [x] Pushed all changes to GitHub
-- [ ] Write and commit notes
-- [ ] Reflect on what I learned

 ---